opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/environmental-data-retrieval.md

 #### Relation to other OGC Standards

--   OGC API-Features: The EDR API is completely compatible with OGC API - Features - Part 1: Core (OGC 17-069r3), in that it supports Collections and Items.
+-   OGC API - Features: The EDR API is completely compatible with OGC API - Features - Part 1: Core (OGC 17-069r3), in that it supports Collections and Items.
 It extends the Collection functionality by allowing 'Instances', a form of 'collection of